freeCodeCamp/guide/src/pages/clojure/vectors/index.md

 ## Adding items to a vector

 You can append items to a vector using `conj`.
-You can also prepend to a list using `into`, but note that `into` is intended for merging two vectors, so both its arguments must be vectors, and using `into` is slower than using `conj`.
+You can also prepend to a list using `into`, but note that `into` is intended for merging two vectors, so both its arguments must be vectors, and using `into` is slower than using `conj`:

     (time (conj [1 2] 3))
     ; => "Elapsed time: 0.032206 msecs"